aces/Loris-MRI/docs/scripts_md/mass_pic.md

 \-profile   : name of the config file in ../dicom-archive/.loris\_mri

-\-mincFileID: integer, minimum FileID to operate on
+\-mincFileID: integer, minimum `FileID` to operate on

-\-maxFileID : integer, maximum FileID to operate on
+\-maxFileID : integer, maximum `FileID` to operate on

 \-verbose   : be verbose

 # DESCRIPTION

-This scripts will generate check pics for every registered MINC file that have a `FileID` from the `files` table between the specified `minFileID` and `maxFileID`.
+This scripts will generate pics for every registered MINC file that have a `FileID` from the `files` table between the specified `minFileID` and `maxFileID`.

 # TO DO